martinodb/ad-caspar/README.md

 1  clauses in Low Knowledge Base
 ```

+### Automatic knowledge learning

+This prototype gives the change to feed automatically the Clauses KB from file text, by setting the parameter FILE_KB_NAME (AGENT section)
+with the command feed().
+Three examples knowledge base of increasing size are available fon testing purpuses: west25.txt, west104.txt, west303.txt.

 ### Querying the bot

 A detailed overview of how the wh-questions are treated is provided [here](https://github.com/fabiuslongo/ad-caspar/blob/master/wquestions.md).